APooladian/APooladian.github.io/_pages/about.md

 social: true
 ---

-I am a PhD student at the <a href="https://cds.nyu.edu"> Center for Data Science </a> at New York University.

-Broadly speaking, I am interested in the interplay of optimization, computational and statistical optimal transport, high dimensional statistics, problems in deep learning, and inverse problems.
+I am a PhD student at the Center for Data Science at New York University.
+My interests lie at the intersection of optimization, computational and statistical optimal transport, high dimensional statistics, problems in deep learning.

 For the duration of the summer (and maybe beyond), I'm organizing a reading group on Optimal Transport; see <a href="https://reading-group-mcgill.github.io/">here</a>.